het-tanis/prolug-labs/Ansible-Labs/13-Ansible-Create-Users/step1/text.md

 ### Lab Activities

+Your engineering team needs to push service accounts for new users and teams to some of your systems.
+You have decided to do that in Ansible.

 Verify your /root/hosts file, and /root/user_create.yaml files.
 You may note that the hosts file has variables set that we will be using to push the correct files in our first playbook.

 Push the user prod_engineer to the prod servers and the dev_engineer user to the dev servers.
 In the dev environment the user is allowed to be in the admin group.